Ariana Kukors

-Personal
+Early life

-Kukors was born in Federal Way, Washington, in 1989, the daughter of Peter and Jaapje Kukors.
+Kukors was born in Federal Way, Washington, on June 1, 1989, the daughter of Peter and Jaapje Kukors.
 Kukors began swimming at the age of five because of the influence of her older sister, Emily, who swam for Auburn University.
 Kukors also has one younger sister, Mattie, who previously swam for the University of Michigan from 2009 to 2011, and now swims for Arizona State University.
 Kukors is a 2007 graduate of Auburn Mountainview High School in Auburn, Washington.
 Kukors swam for the Washington Huskies swim team at the University of Washington for one year, but left the university the year before the swim teams were cut as a cost-saving measure by the UW athletic department.
 In August 2009, Kukors relocated to Fullerton, California to train with the Fullerton Aquatics Sports Team (FAST), after her coach Sean Hutchison was named head coach.
 Kukors trains alongside Katie Hoff, Margaret Hoelzer, and Caroline Burckle.
-Kukors is sponsored by TYR.
+She has been sponsored by TYR.
 Kukors graduated from Chapman University with a bachelor's degree in business in 2012.

 Career

 2004–2005

-As a fifteen-year-old, Kukors competed at the 2004 U.S. Olympic Team Trials in the 200-meter individual medley but did not advance past the semi-finals, finishing 10th overall.
+As a fifteen-year-old, she competed at the 2004 U.S. Olympic Team Trials in the 200-meter individual medley but did not advance past the semi-finals, finishing 10th overall.
 The following year, Kukors competed at the 2005 World Championship Trials but did not qualify for the 2005 World Aquatics Championships.
 Her best results came in the 200 and 400-meter individual medley where she finished fifth.

 2006–2008

 At the 2006 National Championships, Kukors qualified to swim at the 2006 Pan Pacific Swimming Championships and the 2007 World Aquatics Championships by finishing in second place in the 400-meter individual medley.
 Kukors also placed fourth in the 200-meter individual medley and fifth in the 100-meter backstroke.

-At the 2006 Pan Pacific Swimming Championships in Victoria, British Columbia, Kukors earned the first international medal of her career by finishing in second place behind compatriot Katie Hoff in the 400-meter individual medley.
+At the 2006 Pan Pacific Swimming Championships in Victoria, British Columbia, she earned the first international medal of her career by finishing in second place behind compatriot Katie Hoff in the 400-meter individual medley.
 The following year, Kukors competed at the 2007 World Aquatics Championships in Melbourne, Australia, and placed fifth in the 400-meter individual medley.

-At the 2008 U.S. Olympic Team Trials, Kukors placed third in the 200-meter individual medley behind Katie Hoff and Natalie Coughlin, who edged her out by eight hundredths of a second.
+At the 2008 U.S. Olympic Team Trials, she placed third in the 200-meter individual medley behind Katie Hoff and Natalie Coughlin, who edged her out by eight hundredths of a second.
 Kukors also placed sixth in the 400-meter individual medley and the 200-meter breaststroke.